CommonWealthRobotics/bowler-intellij/design.md

 - Users can create a run configuration that runs a script (this is just the default Groovy run configuration).
   - If the user runs in the debug configuration, the IDE should automatically configure remote debugging to connect to the kernel daemon.
 This must be supported regardless of whether the kernel is running on the same machine as the client or is running on a different machine that is reachable via TCP.
+    - This will involve starting a kernel daemon that is configured for remote debugging.
+You cannot take a kernel that was launched without remote debugging and add remote debugging capabilities to it at runtime.
+    - This will also involve asking the kernel what its JDWB port is, after it is running.
+There is a kernel gRPC call for that.
 - Scripts can run in parallel.

 ### Script Dependency Management